javiermontanana/grade5theory/_ag-clefs-and-registers/clefs-and-register.md

 There are 3 kinds of clefs that we use:
 G clefs, C clefs and F clefs.

 - a G clef looks like this:   [picture]
 - an F clef looks like this:  [picture]
 - a C clef looks like this:   [picture]
   (Try the unicode characters!!!!)

+Each of these clefs is associated

 Each of these clefs will be located on a certain staff line,